Passionate and Experienced

 6) Behavior is communication in both dogs and children with autism.

-Once I realized these things, it was very easy for me to begin understanding how dogs learn and how to work with them to train the things we wanted them to learn.
+Once I realized these things, it was very easy for me to begin understanding how dogs learn and how to work with them to help both the dog and the human.
 And there I was, ready to enter the world of being a dog trainer!

 I continue to learn more about working with dogs and people to help both live together harmoniously.
 There is always something new to learn!
-I love working with dogs and other species to gain the knowledge and understanding I need to be successful at helping them.
+I love working with dogs and other species to gain the knowledge and understanding I need to be successful at helping them and their humans.

 "I recommend Pawsitive Purpose based on my dog Willa's progress.
 She's a German shepherd puppy and needed and needs help with her fear of dogs.
 She has come a long way in just 8 weeks of training with Tracey!
 You guys are the best and thank you!" - Amanda H.